bradleythornton/minimal-mistakes/_posts/2017-08-13-turtle_hashes.md

 This was my first time using the Turtle so I had to go through the setup process and download the various modules.
 I think it’s important to wade through the documentation and setup videos offered on their [wiki](https://lanturtle.com/wiki/#!index.md), so that you understand all the options/functionality that comes with it.
 The documentation is laid out well and it’s easy to follow, so don’t skip this step, go explore it.
 With that being said, I won’t offer instructions on the Turtle setup.
 However, we will go over the specifics to this attack.

 I recommend installing all the modules that are offered so that you can have them readily available anytime you want to play around with them.
-Once you have the modules, the Hak5 guys were nice enough to create a module for this exercise called “QuickCreds”.
+Once you have them, the Hak5 guys were nice enough to create a module for this exercise called “QuickCreds”.

 ### Setup